 Training and education

 The Blue Gascony Basset is a hunting dog, with a beautiful voice and good flair.
 He is not very fast, however he can access different type of terrain.
 You can hunt with him alone or in packs, because he is very tolerant with his “colleagues”.
-This basset is perfect for chasing different animals, but his speciality is rabbit or hare.
+This basset is perfect for chasing different animals, but his specialty is rabbit or hare.

 The Blue Gascony Basset is now used more as a pet than a hunting dog.
 However, he requires a lot of exercise and access to open spaces.